abhinavv4/life-predictor/README.md

 # life-predictor
-according to your habits and lifestyle it will predict your future
+according to your habits and lifestyle it will predict your future death 💀